Investors turn on Italy bridge operator after disaster

-GENOA, Italy (Reuters) - Italy’s biggest toll-road operator came under heavy stock-market attack on Thursday after Rome criticized it for a deadly bridge collapse this week, moving to revoke its concession and accusing it of failing to ensure the viaduct’s safety.
+GENOA, Italy, Aug 16 (Reuters) - Italy’s biggest toll-road operator came under heavy stock-market attack on Thursday after Rome criticised it for a deadly bridge collapse this week, moving to revoke its concession and accusing it of failing to ensure the viaduct’s safety.

 An 80-metre-long section of the bridge, part of a motorway linking the port city of Genoa with southern France, gave way on Tuesday in busy lunchtime traffic, sending dozens of vehicles into free-fall and killing at least 38 people.

-Autostrade per l’Italia, part of Milan-listed international toll-road group Atlantia (ATL.MI), operated the motorway.
+Autostrade per l’Italia, part of Milan-listed international toll-road group Atlantia, operated the motorway.
 It has said it made regular and thorough safety checks on the 1.2 km-long bridge, completed in 1967 and overhauled two years ago.

 But the government has turned on Autostrade for the disaster, threatening it with heavy fines and demanding it contribute to the bridge’s reconstruction though investigators have yet to identify the exact cause.